hw9603/proapi-client-java/README.md

 Changes to the project [Github.io Documentation](http://whitepages.github.io/proapi-client-java/)
 should be committed to the `gh-pages` branch.
-This typically involves copying the contends of the compiled documentation output directory into the project root when in the `gh-pages` branch.
+This typically involves copying the compiled documentation directory into the project, replacing the existing javadocs directory, when in the `gh-pages` branch.

 ## Class Structure Overview